 CONCLUSION: If you love Northanger Abbey, read The Reluctant Widow.

 Which is your favourite Austen novel?
 Did you know there is a Georgette Heyer novel to match it in mood and spirit?
-Tune in tomorrow for the next post in this new series by famed literary scholar Jennifer Kloester, author of Georgette Heyer’s Regency World and the forthcoming masterwork Jane Austen’s Ghost.
+Tune in next Monday for the next post in this new series by famed literary scholar Jennifer Kloester, author of Georgette Heyer’s Regency World and Jane Austen’s Ghost.